import warnings

 """

-filtered_sinogram = self.fdk_filter(sinogram, filter_name=filter_name, view_batch_size=view_batch_size)
+filtered_sinogram = self.fdk_filter(sinogram, filter_name=filter_name, output_sharded=True)

-recon = self.back_project(filtered_sinogram)
+recon = self.back_project(filtered_sinogram, output_sharded=output_sharded)

 return recon